 - Post-perimeter security: Used by Lookout.
 I like that it’s descriptive.

-- BeyondCorp: Based on Google white papers.
+- BeyondCorp: The concept as described by Google white papers.

 - CARTA: A Gartner acronym for continuous adaptive risk and trust assessment.